 - Wait for scanning to finish and select the deleted partition to see all recoverable files.

 - Choose which files you want to recover and which you want to leave behind.
+Again, all files with high recovery chances (color green) can be recovered without any issues.

 - Can click the Recover button and specify a safe recovery directory.